corda/corda/docs/source/contract-verification-best-practices.rst

 ========================================

 The contract verification logic is likely the most security sensitive code that CorDapp developers will write.
-This code will be run by all nodes that must verify transactions with no restrictions to the inputs other that was is coded in the contract.
+This code will be run by all nodes that must verify transactions with no restrictions to the inputs other than what is coded in the contract.

-An important thing to remember when writing this code is that transactions can be handcrafted by colluding malicious participants that will try to exploit any vulnerability in the contract logic to their advantage.
+An important thing to remember when writing this code is that transactions can be handcrafted by colluding malicious participants that may try to exploit any vulnerability in the contract logic to their advantage.

-Also, remember that this code will eventually run in a sandboxed deterministic environment (the Deterministic JVM), which will prevent access to any source of randomness.
+Contract logic will eventually run in a sandboxed deterministic environment (the Deterministic JVM), which will prevent access to any source of randomness.
-When writing a contract, there is no way to access the database, the local file system, the network, the time, etc..
+Which means that when writing a contract, there is no way to access the database, the local file system, the network, the time, etc..

 General guidelines